danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 administratively censored at 5 years to minimize the violation of PH assumption.

-Clearly the last of these is most relevant
+Clearly the last of these is most relevant.

 This is easy to compute using the concordance function in the survival package.
 There is some uncertainty in the literature about the original